 Luckily, you can check the US Small Business Administration (SBA)’s website to find out the state and city-specific rules for obtaining a business license.

 Of course, you’re also wondering about the cost of a restaurant business license, right?
 The business license cost is around $50 for the application.
 Depending on your state, other costs vary from as much as $25 to $7,000.

 Food Service License

 They also will require an in-person visit from the health department.
 They’ll be ensuring you are in accordance with restaurant food safety regulations – and they’ll be back to check in on that from time to time, too.
 The process for how to get a food service license is pretty simple: you can apply online with the name and location of your restaurant.

 Your food service license won’t cover the liquor you intend to serve at the bar – and no amount of bartender tricks will change that.
+And although alcohol laws will vary from state to state, attempting to open a bar without a liquor license is going to lead down a road of penalties, fines, and shut doors.
 You’ll want to start this process early if you intend to serve alcohol as liquor licensing authorities usually have various levels of licenses you can apply for.

 When all is said and done, to obtain even just one of the proper licenses and permits can cost as much as 10,000 dollars.
 Luckily, the only resource you’ll need to open your doors with the right licenses and permits is here.Get The Guide

 There are a wide array of restaurant labor laws you’ll have to follow, but an important first step is a Food Handler’s Permit.
 This is also often referred to as an Employee Health Permit, and it ensures your staff has completed a food safety certification.
 This is arguably the most important one not just to you, but to your staff as well.
 Plus, it is a legal necessity for everyone.
 This permit ensures your restaurant meets very important regulations for food sanitation, storage, protection, and preparation.